 The City Secretary’s Office is responsible for promoting open and responsive government through proper recording and preservation of the City's legislative history and official documents; providing responsive customer service to our diverse customer base; and conducting fair and impartial city elections.

 The most important expression of civic involvement is through voting.
-All City Elections are managed by the City Secretary through the Collin County Elections Administrator.
-City Elections are held on the Uniform Election dates, which are the second Saturday in May and the first Tuesday (after the first Monday) in November.
+City elections are managed by the City Secretary through the Collin County Elections Administrator.
+City elections are held on the Uniform Election dates, which are the first Saturday in May and the first Tuesday (after the first Monday) in November.

 The City Secretary’s Office serves as the custodian of City records including City Council minutes, resolutions, ordinances, contracts, and other documents vital to the history and operation of the City; and, responds to all requests for information made in accordance with the Texas Public Information Act.